Gary M. Forrest, PhD, LMFT – Fort Lauderdale Psychotherapy

 How can therapy help me?

 The therapy that Gary offers helps you to change and improve your strategies for coping with complex issues such as anger, substance abuse recovery, and relationship issues, which frequently include rage and anger, fear, depression, anxiety, cheating, and domestic violence (in other words, communication problems).
 He can provide a fresh perspective on a difficult problem or help you to find a solution.
-Clients report that therapy with Gary has helped them to change in the following ways:

 • Improve communications in intimate relationships